 Why do I even need the mountain crew?

 Fact: Kilimanjaro is one of the world’s most accessible summits and a beacon for tens of thousands of visitors from around the world!

-Because Kilimanjaro is a UNESCO Natural World Heritage Site, the Tanzanian Government and the Kilimanjaro Parks Department have established strict guidelines to protect the mountain.
-These guidelines include requiring guides and porters to ensure not only the safety of climbers, but also the ecosystem and preservation of the mountain.
+Because Kilimanjaro is a UNESCO Natural World Heritage Site, the Tanzanian Government and the Kilimanjaro National Parks Department (KINAPA) have established strict guidelines to protect the mountain.

 Who are the Kilimanjaro mountain crew and why are there so many?